FTSE dragged down by mining shares after disappointing China factory data

 The mining sector's decline put pressure on the FTSE 100

-points, its biggest fall on the first trading day of the year

-since 2000.
-The losses were on the top of a 5 percent decline in
+GMT.
+The falls were on the top of a 5 percent decline in 2015.

 Gold miner Randgold Resources, however, led gains on